RobColes/Obsidian-Android-Quick-Capture/README.md

 ## File Locations

-Files are stored in app-specific external storage (special permissions required):
-The locations are configurable.
+Files are stored in app-specific external storage (special permissions required) The locations are configurable.
 New files are expecting a folder in your Obsidian vault, the append to file is expected to be an existing markdown file.
 I typically create new files in the folder I use as my obsidian inbox, and I have a scratchpad.md file permaently pinned in the